WendyYanto/personal-android-notes/android/index.md

 2. Scene object is used to indicate transition between start and ending layout and it needs frame layout's sceneRoot object ```Scene.getSceneForLayout()```
 3. TransitionManager object is used to execute the transition ```TransitionManager.go()```
 4. TransitionInflater object is used to inflate transition xml
-5. Layout should contain FrameLayout to perform transition between layout
+5. Layout should use ViewGroup's sceneRoot to perform transition between layout

 ## Useful Code